If you’ve come this far and want to learn more about commercial salaries, it’s probably because:

 The reasons are obvious:

-If a commercial is doing badly in a particular month, whether it’s his fault or not (the company can’t get new customers, it’s low season, or something out of the ordinary happens, as in the case of COVID-19), you don’t want him to have any trouble getting to the end of the month.
+If a commercial is doing badly in a particular month, whether it’s his fault or not (the company can’t get new leads, it’s low season, or something out of the ordinary happens, as in the case of COVID-19), you don’t want him to have any trouble getting to the end of the month.

 The easiest way to avoid this is to set the fixed part of your salary at a reasonable level.